livingtongues/living-dictionaries/packages/svelte-deep-wind-preprocess/README.md

 ## Limitations
 - Only modifies a file when script block comes first.
 This could easily be overcome by better logic that cuts script block out of any location properly. **The preprocessor is well tested with Vitest and PRs are welcome.** :)

+## To Document
+- This preprocessor now also handles rtl: and ltr: classes because they don't work without being placed in :global() styles.